ita-social-projects/BeautyProject/README.md

 #### Step 2

-- When creating [issue](https://github.com/ita-social-projects/BeautyProject/issues/new/choose) you should add name of the issue, description, choose assignee, label, project.
+- When creating an [issue](https://github.com/ita-social-projects/BeautyProject/issues/new/choose) you should add name for the issue, description, choose assignee, label, project.
 If issue is a `User Story` you should link it with corresponding tasks, and corresponding tasks should be linked to issue.

 #### Step 3